Understanding C# If-Else Statements: A Beginner's Guide

 Case Sensitivity Issue

 With a basic if-else statement, a common issue can occur: case sensitivity.
 If the user types ‘Yes’ instead of ‘yes’, the program does not recognize it as valid input.
-To resolve this, Layla uses the ToLower() method, which automatically converts the user’s input to lowercase and avoids the case sensitivity issue.
+To resolve this, Layla uses the ToLower()

 if (doTheyLikeCheese.ToLower() == "yes")